CenturyLinkCloud/PublicKB/Managed Services/monitors-for-managed-microsoft-active-directory-service.md

   "contentIsHTML": true
 }}}

-<p>The following table details the monitors that are enabled for the Managed Microsoft Active Directory Service on CenturyLink Cloud:</p>
+<p>The following table details the monitors that are enabled for the Managed Microsoft Active Directory Service on Lumen Cloud:</p>
 <table>
   <thead>
     <tr>